How to Take an Epsom Salt Bath

 Despite the benefits, Epsom salt baths aren't for everyone.
 They generally aren't recommended for people who have conditions such as heart problems, high blood pressure or diabetes.
 If you aren't sure whether an Epsom salt bath is safe for you, consult your doctor first.

 Epsom salt has been a cure-all for generations: It has been used to soothe aches and pains, and more recently for softening skin, preventing wrinkles and detoxifying your body.
-If you're interested in learning more about the uses and benefits of Epsom salt, follow the links on the next page.
+If you're interested in learning more about the uses and benefits of Epsom salt, follow the links below.